How to Manage a Cybersecurity Incident

 5. Loop in the Professionals

-If you suspect customer data was stolen, you likely have legal obligations.
+If you suspect customer data was stolen, or if you believe a crime was committed, you likely have legal obligations.

 • Legal & PR: Digital privacy laws vary by state.
 Consult your legal counsel before sending a mass email to customers.
 The wording matters for your liability.